keithscubemate/ajone239.github.io/_posts/2025-06-03-ai-memes-dont-count.md

 I bet it would be challenging.
 However, I wouldn't have been made it.

-Now, is this "it only counts if I do it machismo?".
+Now, is this "it only counts if I do it" machismo?.
 I don't think so.
 I think it is a birthday card for a parent made with construction paper and crayon.